jiseonmin/TPC_evolution_SLiM/slim/README.md

 Parameters that can be changed in command line are all set up in `Initialize()` block.
 They include:

 - seed (integer): random seed used in SLiM.
 - RUNTIME_IF_NO_EXTERNAL_TEMP_DATA (integer): total number of generations that simulation runs for if no external temperature data is used.
-It gets overwritten if USE_EXTERNAL_TEMP_DATA is true by the number generations that fits into the data.
+If external temperature data is being used, this variable isn't used, and instead runtime is calculated based on number of times first few days of data is repeated and whether number of days per generation depends on temperature.
 - BURNIN (integer): number of generations at the beginning during which QTN mutations accumulates without selection.
 - LOGINTERVAL (integer): information gets logged every LOGINTERVAL generation in a txt file.
 - N_POP (integer): population size